 The Plan would provide a description of established links between NSCC and other FMIs, including The Options Clearing Corporation ("OCC"), CDS Clearing and Depository Services Inc. ("CDS"), and DTC.
-For example, the arrangement between NSCC and OCC governs the process by which OCC submits transactions to NSCC for settlement, and sets the time when the settlement obligations and the central counterparty trade guaranty shifts from OCC to NSCC with respect to these transactions.11 The arrangement with CDS enables participants of CDS to clear and settle OTC trades with U.S. broker-dealers through subaccounts maintained by CDS through its own membership with NSCC.12 The interface between DTC and NSCC permits transactions to flow between DTC's system and NSCC's Continuous Net Settlement ("CNS") system in a collateralized environment.13 NSCC's CNS relies on this interface with DTC for the book-entry movement of securities to settle transactions.
+For example, the arrangement between NSCC and OCC governs the process by which OCC submits transactions to NSCC for settlement, and sets the time when the settlement obligations and the central counterparty trade guaranty shifts from OCC to NSCC with respect to these transactions.
+15 The u.S. broker-dealers through subaccounts maintained by CDS through its own membership with NSCC.
+16 The interface between DTC and NSCC permits transactions to flow between DTC's system and NSCC's Continuous Net Settlement ("CNS") system in a collateralized environment.
+17 NSCC's CNS relies on this interface with DTC for the book-entry movement of securities to settle transactions.
 This section of the Plan, identifying and briefly describing NSCC's established links, would provide a mapping of critical connections and dependencies that may need to be relied on or otherwise addressed in connection with the implementation of either the Recovery Plan or the Wind-down Plan.

 See Securities Exchange Act Release Nos.
-81266 (July 31, 2017), 82 FR 36484 (August 4, 2017) (SR-NSCC-2017-007, SR-OCC-2017-013); 81260 (July 31, 2017), 82 FR 36476 (August 4, 2017) (SR-NSCC-2017-803, SR-OCC-2017-804); Procedure III (Trade Recording Service (Interface with Qualified Clearing Agencies)), supra note 4.
+81266 (July 31, 2017), 82 FR 36484 (August 4, 2017) (SR-NSCC-2017-007, SR-OCC-2017-013); 81260 (July 31, 2017), 82 FR 36476 (August 4, 2017) (SR-NSCC-2017-803, SR-OCC-2017-804); Procedure III (Trade Recording Service (Interface with Qualified Clearing Agencies)), supra note 7.

 The Plan would define the criteria for classifying certain of NSCC's services as "critical," and would identify those critical services and the rationale for their classification.
 This section would provide an analysis of the potential systemic impact from a service disruption, and is important for evaluating how the recovery tools and the wind-down strategy would facilitate and provide for the continuation of NSCC's critical services to the markets it serves.
 The criteria that would be used to identify an NSCC service or function as critical would include consideration as to (1) whether there is a lack of alternative providers or products; (2) whether failure of the service could impact NSCC's ability to perform its central counterparty services; (3) whether failure of the service could impact NSCC's ability to perform its netting services, and, as such, the availability of market liquidity; and (4) the service is interconnected with other participants and processes within the U.S. financial system, for example, with other FMIs, settlement banks, broker-dealers, and exchanges.
 The Plan would then list each of those services, functions or activities that NSCC has identified as "critical" based on the applicability of these four criteria.
-Such critical services would include, for example, trade capture and recording through the Universal Trade Capture system,14 services supporting Correspondent Clearing relationships,15 the CNS system,16 the Balance Order Netting system,17 Mutual Funds Services,18 and the settlement of money payments with respect to transactions processed by NSCC.19 The R&W Plan would also include a nonexhaustive list of NSCC services that are not deemed critical.
+Such critical services would include, for example, trade capture and recording through the Universal Trade Capture system, 18 services supporting Correspondent Clearing relationships, 19 the CNS system, 20 the Balance Order Netting system, 21 Mutual Funds Services, 22 and the settlement of money payments with respect to transactions processed by NSCC.
+23 The R&W Plan would also include a non-exhaustive list of NSCC services that are not deemed critical.

-12 See Rule 61 (International Links), supra note 4.
+See Rule 61 (International Links), supra note 7.

-13 See Rule 11 (CNS System) and Procedure VII (CNS Accounting Operation), supra note 4.
+See Rule 11 (CNS System) and Procedure VII (CNS Accounting Operation), supra note 7.